WebFiori/docs/adr/0045-ai-agent-tool.md

 strings (arrays render as a bulleted list, one item per line), while `identity` is always a single string.
 List fields (`skills`, `instructions`, `constraints`) are always arrays.

+For few-shot `examples`, each entry's `output` may be authored as a string or an array of strings purely for readability; an array is normalized to a newline-joined string at construction, so the stored/rendered shape stays a single verbatim `Assistant:` response (no bullets are injected).
+This keeps the few-shot signal intact while making multi-line outputs easier to author in JSON.

 ```php
 use WebFiori\Ai\Tool\AgentProfile;